Skip to content

 You can also use multiple primary fields (up to a maximum of 10) so that the affected list is only changed if each specific primary field's value is set as specified.
 In the example below we have a setting for requirements:

-Requirement Rules: RequirementTypeId = Feature, ComponentId = Database | OwnerId = Backend Developer
+Requirement Rules: RequirementTypeId = Feature, ComponentId = Database | OwnerId = Agile Adam

 Custom properties are supported.
 These must be listed like "Custom_01" for the field name.
 For the field values, you use the user-defined text values as they appear on the details page, just like built-in fields.
+Multiselect custom properties are only supported for affected fields, not primary fields.
+Other custom property types like List, User, Release, and Automation Host are supported for both primary and affected fields.

 You can also set multiple rules to affect the same list field.
 In this case, if both rules apply at the same time then the affected list's dropdown will be limited to the values shared between the limiting rules.
 For example:

-Task Rules: (first rule): TaskTypeId = Development | OwnerId = Intern, Developer1, Developer2, Product Manager.
-(Second rule): ComponentId = Administration | OwnerId = Product Manager, Permissions Expert
+Task Rules: (first rule): TaskTypeId = Development | OwnerId = Agile Adam, Balanced Barbara, Classy Cameron, Dynamic Donna.
+(Second rule): ComponentId = Administration | OwnerId = Dynamic Donna, Eccentric Eli

 In this case, there are 2 task rules that both apply to the owner field - one with a primary field of type, and the other of component.